microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharepointrestoresession-list-siterestoreartifactsbulkadditionrequests.md

 ---
 title: "List siteRestoreArtifactsBulkAdditionRequests"
-description: "Get a list of the siteRestoreArtifactsBulkAdditionRequest in a SharePoint Restore Session."
+description: "Get a list of the siteRestoreArtifactsBulkAdditionRequest objects associated with a sharePointRestoreSession."
 author: "vidula-verma"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"